Upcoming Medical Conferences in IndianapolisSearch Criteria : United States of America Indianapolis

 2019 September Basic Compliance Academy is organized by Health Care Compliance Association (HCCA) and will be held from Sep 09 - 12, 2019 at Omni Severin Hotel, Indianapolis, Indiana, United States of America.
 Who should attend? • Compliance officers • Internal auditors • Data privacy personnel • Regulatory compliance specialists • In-house or external compliance lawyers.
 Description: HCCA's Basic Compliance Academy is a three-and-a-half-day intensive training program focusing on subject areas at the heart of health care compliance practice.
 Its faculty is made up of experts in the field.
 Courses are designed for participants who have a basic knowledge of compliance concepts and some professional experience in a compliance function.
 Attendees gain comprehensive knowledge of the following: • Policies, Procedures and Infrastructure • Compliance Oversight and Infrastructure • Standards, Policies, and Procedures • Risk assessment & Internal Controls • Education and Training • Routine Auditing and Monitoring • Stark and Anti-Kickback • HIPAA Privacy and Security • Enterprise-Wide Billing & Reimbursement Accreditation : AAPC: This program has the prior approval of the AAPC for 24.0 continuing education hours.
 AHIMA: This program has been approved for a total of 24.0 continuing education unit(s) (CEUs).
 ACHE: The Health Care Compliance Association is authorized to award 29.0 clock hours of pre-approved ACHE Qualified Education credit for this program toward advancement, or recertification, in the American College of Healthcare Executives.
 Compliance Certification Board (CCB)®: CCB has awarded a maximum of 29.1 CEUs for these certifications: Certified in Healthcare Compliance (CHC)®, Certified in Healthcare Compliance– Fellow (CHC-F)®, Certified in Healthcare Privacy Compliance (CHPC®), Certified in Healthcare Research Compliance (CHRC)®, Certified Compliance & Ethics Professional (CCEP)®, Certified Compliance & Ethics Professional–Fellow (CCEP-F)®, Certified Compliance & Ethics Professional–International (CCEP-I)®.
 Continuing Legal Education (CLE): An approximate maximum of 24.25 clock hours of CLE credit will be available to attendees of this conference licensed in these states, along with Alabama, Florida, Georgia, Illinois, Ohio, and Rhode Island.
 NASBA/CPE: A recommended maximum of 29.0 credits based on a 50-minute hour will be granted for this activity.
 Nursing Credit: The Health Care Compliance Association is preapproved by the California Board of Registered Nursing, Provider Number CEP 14593, for a maximum of 29.1 contact hour(s).
 Additional details will be posted as soon as they are available.

-AAFP Family Medicine Board Review Express is organized by American Academy of Family Physicians (AAFP) and will be held during Sep 11 - 14, 2019 at Marriott Indianapolis, Indianapolis, Indiana, United States of America.
+AAFP Family Medicine Board Review Express is organized by American Academy of Family Physicians (AAFP) and will be held from Sep 11 - 14, 2019 at Indianapolis Marriott Downtown, Indianapolis, Indiana, United States of America.
+Learning Objectives: At the end of this course, you will be able to: • Demonstrate an understanding of common clinical problems seen in family medicine. • Analyze your training needs on conditions or elements within specific body systems, as defined by the ABFM. • Outline effective test-taking strategies to prepare for the ABFM exam.
 Additional details will be posted as soon as they are available.

 Sep 11, 2019 | Indianapolis, Indiana